Everyone needs to eat, right? No

 - Meet at Friends Meeting House, 4312 Southeast Stark Street, Portland [MAP]

-Come and help!
-We’ll make 100-125 nourishing lunches with hearty sandwiches, fresh fruit, cookies, and snack items.
-Then we’ll deliver them, along with hot homemade soup, out on the streets to folks who are hungry.
-It’s that simple and that vital: everyone who gets a Brown Bag will have at least one good, full meal that day.
+Come and help make 100-150 nourishing lunches with hearty sandwiches, hot homemade soup, fresh fruit, cookies, and snack items.
+Once the bags are all full, we’ll deliver everything out on the streets to folks who are hungry.
+It’s that simple and it’s that vital: everyone who gets a Brown Bag will have at least one good, full meal that day.

 Let us know if you can help, or if you have any questions.
 The more volunteers, the more lunches we can offer to folks under bridges, sitting on street corners, and huddled in doorways.
 No experience is needed – just a kind heart and a couple of hours on Friday morning.